John Schneider (American football executive): Seattle Seahawks

-Early years, rise of the Legion of Boom and Super Bowl appearances (2010 to 2014)
+Early years and Legion of Boom (2010–2018)

 Since arriving in Seattle, Schneider and Carroll orchestrated a complete overhaul of Seattle's roster.
 In 2010, Schneider completed 284 roster transactions, including trading for running back Marshawn Lynch.
-On February 2, 2014, the Seahawks won Super Bowl XLVIII, their first and only championship in their existence.
+On February 2, 2014, the Seahawks won Super Bowl XLVIII, their first championship in franchise history.
 Of those on the championship roster, only Max Unger, Red Bryant, Jon Ryan, and Brandon Mebane were Seahawks prior to Schneider's arrival in Seattle.
 Schneider and Seattle followed their Super Bowl win with another NFC Championship, but lost to New England in Super Bowl XLIX.

-Notable draft picks of Schneider involved in winning the Super Bowl XLVIII included Russell Wilson, Richard Sherman, Kam Chancellor, Byron Maxwell, K.J.
-Wright, Bobby Wagner, and Earl Thomas.
-He also picked up undrafted receiver duo Doug Baldwin and Jermaine Kearse.
+Notable draft picks of Schneider involved in winning the Super Bowl XLVIII included Russell Wilson, Richard Sherman, Kam Chancellor, Byron Maxwell, K. J. Wright, Bobby Wagner, and Earl Thomas.
+He also acquired undrafted receiver duo Doug Baldwin and Jermaine Kearse.
 Notable free agents were Michael Bennett, Cliff Avril, and Brandon Browner.
 These defensive players soon became known as the Legion of Boom due to their hard-hitting style of defense.

-Final years of the Legion of Boom (2015 to 2018)

-In 2015, the Seahawks clinched a wild-card berth, but fell in the NFC Divisional Round to the Panthers.
-Schneider signed a 5-year contract extension with the Seahawks in July 2016 that kept him in Seattle through the 2021 season.
-The Seahawks won their fourth NFC West title under Schneider in 2016, but were eliminated in the divisional round of the playoffs for the second straight year.
-In 2021, Schneider signed a 6-year contract extension with the Seahawks that will keep him in Seattle through the 2027 draft.
+In 2015, the Seahawks clinched a wild card berth but fell in the NFC Divisional Round to the Panthers.
+Schneider signed a five-year contract extension with the Seahawks in July 2016 that kept him in Seattle through the 2021 season.
+The Seahawks won their fourth NFC West title under Schneider in 2016 but were eliminated in the divisional round of the playoffs for the second straight year.
+In 2021, Schneider signed a six-year contract extension with the Seahawks that will keep him in Seattle through the 2027 draft.

-Years of transition (2018 to 2023)
+Years of transition (2018–2023)

 Despite the regression of the defense, the Seahawks remained a top team in the NFL due to the stellar play of quarterback Russell Wilson and the emergence of the receiver duo of 2015 3rd-round pick Tyler Lockett and 2019 2nd-round pick DK Metcalf.
 Schneider also traded for Duane Brown, Quandre Diggs, and Jamal Adams during that time.

 After missing the playoffs in 2021, Schneider traded franchise quarterback Russell Wilson to the Broncos for two first-round picks (used on Charles Cross and Devon Witherspoon) and two second-round picks (used on Boye Mafe and Derick Hall), and for Broncos players Drew Lock, Shelby Harris, and Noah Fant.